-At the behest of then-music director Frederick Stock, the CSO presented its first children’s concert on Nov.
+At the behest of then-music director Frederick Stock, the CSO presented its first concert in the series on Nov.
 20, 1919.
 Less than three months later, 8-year-old Anita Malkin became the first youth soloist at such an event, presenting the first movement of Pierre Rode’s Violin Concerto No. 8 with the orchestra.
 The six concerts scattered across the 1919-20 season took place at 4 p.m. on Thursday afternoons, with seats ranging from 15 cents in the gallery to $1 in the boxes.
-“The programs … were prepared by Mr. Stock with due regard to the tastes of the little folks, and, with the conductor’s explanations, filled an hour of delight for old and young,” wrote Philo Adams Otis in his history of the orchestra from its founding in 1891 through 1924.
+“The programs … were prepared by Mr. Stock with due regard to the tastes of the little folks, and, with the conductor’s explanations, filled an hour of delight for old and young,” wrote Philo Adams Otis, a CSO trustee, in The Chicago Symphony Orchestra: Its Organization, Growth, and Development, 1891-1924.

 In the 100 years since, those six weekday concerts have evolved into a far more ambitious and varied series that will involve some 45,000 adults and children this season.
 The CSO will present six performances as part of its Family Matinees on Saturdays, with the first concerts Nov.
 23. Also on the schedule is the Once Upon a Symphony series, shorter, smaller-scale concerts designed for children 3 to 5 years old.

 The mission of the children’s concerts has changed little from those first ones in 1919-20.
 Concerned that pupils were not getting exposure to music in their day-to-day education, Stock wanted to give them a chance to experience the power of orchestra music.
 At the same time, such offerings were critical to the CSO’s own survival, planting the seeds for these pupils to later make music a career or become orchestra subscribers.